6 key benefits of machine learning for business

 Trends and patterns identification

-A machine learning algorithm is able to review large volumes of data and identify patterns and trends that might not be obvious to a human.
+Machine learning algorithms are able to review large volumes of data and identify patterns and trends that might not be obvious to a human.
 A machine can detect complex connections and correlations in the data, allowing it to predict, for example, the need for equipment maintenance.
-Using sensor data AI can notice the trend in key indicators suggesting degradation of a component long before a person would.
+Using sensor and/or visual data AI and computer vision system can notice the trend in key indicators suggesting degradation of a component long before a person would.
 Thus, the technology is effectively used in data mining, specifically on a continual, ongoing basis.

 Process automation

 Machine learning models empower rapid adaptation of processes without human intervention.
 Moreover, machine learning algorithms can improve over time.
 Typically efficiency and accuracy grow because of the ever-increasing data to learn from.
-That is to say, the ML algorithm or programs have more “experience,” which provides, in turn, better decision making or predictions.
+That is to say, the machine learning algorithms or programs have more “experience,” which provides, in turn, better decision making or predictions.

 An example of this automation and improvement over time through machine learning is AI for Hepta Airborne.
 It detects transmission network faults on photos taken by drones flying overhead (you can find out details by reading this computer vision case study).
 When the ML system suspects a faulty detail, it flags the image.
 Then, the human specialist reviews the case, providing feedback and a decision.
 The reviewed cases then join the training examples; consequently, the machine becomes more efficient over time.